Emotional breakdown can present itself in the form of crises when you have reached peak stress in your life.

 Why do we fall into the downward spiral?
 We do this because we are conducting an uncontrolled ‘mental dialogue’.
 This is self-talk, and it can be positive or negative.

-Take a moment to analyze what your self-talk is like when you are facing an nervous breakdown.
+Take a moment to analyze what your self-talk is like when you are facing an emotional breakdown.

 If it is chaotic, it will continue to be chaotic if you don’t do something about it.